 Yes, there is bias on the court.
 I find I can generally predict with great accuracy how the Court will rule, and who will vote with each side.
 Even when it turns out 7-2 I can figure out which two.

 At the very least we need a diversity of experience and opinion on the court – and hopefully dialogue, with people sharing their differing ways of seeing – since it is likely impossible for anyone to be unbiased.
 This can happen.
 Sandra Day O’Connor talked of how much she learned from hearing Thurgood Marshall’s perspective.

 Today we can only hope.

-Posted on July 23, 2010, in feminism, gender, men, race/ethnicity, women and tagged California Supreme Court, Elena Kagan, ethnic bias, feminism, John Roberts, Sandra Day O'Connor, Sonia Sotomayor, Supreme Court, Tani Gorre Cantil-Sakauye, Thurgood Marshall.
+Posted on July 23, 2010, in feminism, gender, men, politics, race/ethnicity, women and tagged California Supreme Court, Elena Kagan, ethnic bias, feminism, John Roberts, Sandra Day O'Connor, Sonia Sotomayor, Supreme Court, Tani Gorre Cantil-Sakauye, Thurgood Marshall.
 Bookmark the permalink.
 1 Comment.